SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 If `None`, ``mc_fun`` is executed as is.

-If `True`, the current progress will be printed.
+:param verbose: If `True`, the current progress will be printed.

-If `False`, KeyboardInterrupts will be
+:param forward_keyboard_interrupt: If `False`, KeyboardInterrupts will be

-catched internally and not forwarded (e.g., will not stop outer loops).
+caught internally and not forwarded (e.g., will not stop outer loops).

 If `True`, the simulation ends and returns the intermediate simulation

-``callback`` must match `callback(mc_iter, snr_idx, ebno_dbs,
+Input signature of ``callback`` must match

-denotes the number of processed batches for the current SNR point,
+nb_bits, nb_blocks)`` where ``mc_iter`` denotes the number of processed

-``snr_idx`` is the index of the current SNR point, ``ebno_dbs`` is the
+batches for the current SNR point, ``snr_idx`` is the index of the

-vector of all SNR points to be evaluated, ``bit_errors`` the vector of
+current SNR point, ``ebno_dbs`` is the vector of all SNR points to be

-number of bit errors for each SNR point, ``block_errors`` the vector of
+SNR point, ``block_errors`` the vector of number of block errors,

-number of block errors, ``nb_bits`` the vector of number of simulated
+``nb_bits`` the vector of number of simulated bits, ``nb_blocks`` the

-bits, ``nb_blocks`` the vector of number of simulated blocks,
+vector of number of simulated blocks, respectively.

-respectively.
-If ``callable`` returns `sim_ber.CALLBACK_NEXT_SNR`, early
+If ``callback`` returns `sim_ber.CALLBACK_NEXT_SNR`, early stopping is

-`sim_ber.CALLBACK_STOP`, the simulation is stopped
+If ``callback`` returns `sim_ber.CALLBACK_STOP`, the simulation is

-immediately.
+stopped immediately.
 For `sim_ber.CALLBACK_CONTINUE` continues with

 the simulation.

-Precision used for internal calculations and outputs.
+:param precision: Precision used for internal calculations and outputs.

-If set to `None`,
+If set to `None`, :attr:`~sionna.phy.config.Config.precision` is used.

-:attr:`~sionna.phy.config.Config.precision` is used.
+:attr:`~sionna.phy.config.Config.device` is used.

-ber: [n], `tf.float`
+:output ber: [n], `torch.float`.

 Bit-error rate.

-bler: [n], `tf.float`
+:output bler: [n], `torch.float`.

-Block-error rate
+Block-error rate.

 """